muath-ye/api-design-best-practice/README.md

 To secure your end-points.
 SSL helps to protect sensitive information such as logins, passwords, account details and cardholders information for e-commerce websites during Internet communication.
 All data over network will be encrypted.

 ## Always version your api

+Because end-points may be needed to changes or updated so you need to design your end-points with a version that appeared in URL.